-On Sunday morning I woke up in a finely renovated wooden wine barrel to the sounds of chickens, birds chirping in trees nearby and the occasional donkey braying.
+On Sunday morning I woke up at Agrotourism Duvančič in a finely renovated wooden wine barrel to the sounds of chickens, birds chirping in trees nearby and the occasional donkey braying.
 Every so often I heard something that wasn’t too common in my life, silence.
-Hours away from the city life that I called normal and seconds away from the type of zen I crave, I find myself comfortably pondering village life at Agroturizam Duvančić.
+Hours away from the city life that I called normal and seconds away from the type of zen I crave, I find myself comfortably pondering village life. at Agrotourism Duvančić.

 Owner, Marko Duvančić’s story is no exception to the pain and suffering of Croatia’s war of independence.
 After returning to his parent’s home, he saw nothing, there was nothing left.
 Like most crossroads in life, he could have chosen to suffer in silence by living in despair and reflecting on what once was, but instead decided to be a living example that it was possible to create something out of nothing and from the bottom.